mjande/chess/README.md

 ruby lib/main.rb
 ```

 When opening the game for the first time, you will be asked whether you want to start a new a game or load a previous one.
-Type new to begin a new game.
+Type 'new' to begin a new game.

 ## Usage